The Sales Collateral You Need

 Brochures

-Whether they’re printed out or digital, brochures can be extremely useful when prospective customers are transitioning from the interest to the decision stage of the buyer’s journey.
-Brochures can be used to compare a company’s offerings in more depth or dive into one particular solution, and they often include copy about the product’s features, underlying technology, use cases, and for physical products, dimensions.
+Whether printed or digital, brochures can be extremely useful when prospective customers are transitioning from the interest to the decision stage.
+They can compare offerings in depth or dive into one particular solution, often including product features, underlying technology, use cases, and for physical products, dimensions.

 Product Videos